Parliament Act 2025

 28: Other laws unaffected, or

-"This law does not change other laws about what people can say."
+"This law does not change other laws that protect people from being sued."

 Part 2Parliamentary privilege